Final Rule to Prevent New Cases of Chronic Beryllium Disease Goes into Effect this Spring

-EMSL Analytical, Inc. provides testing services and sampling supplies to identify exposure risks to wood smoke and confirm smoke damage in homes and businesses.
+EMSL Analytical, Inc. provides environmental and industrial hygiene testing services to identify heavy metals exposure risks to protect workers and the public.

 Minneapolis, MN, March 16, 2017 Earlier this year, health officials from the Minnesota and Wisconsin Departments of Health announced the results of an investigation at a shipyard in Superior, Wisconsin.
 The investigation looked into occupational exposures to lead.
 Of the 233 shipyard workers tested for lead exposure, 171 had elevated levels of lead in their blood according to media reports.Lead is one of several toxic heavy metals that workers retrofitting old ships may encounter.
 However, many other occupations could also put workers.......[Read More]

 Oregon Military Department Seeks Millions to Remediate Lead from Indoor Shooting Ranges

 EMSL Analytical provides testing services to help ensure that workers and the public are not at risk of exposure to elevated levels toxic heavy metals.